AlexBAV/cppindriver/README.md

 ### DriverEntry

 A WDM driver entry point is called `DriverEntry`.
 It is very simple for a PNP driver.
-Note that we can freely use standard algorithms, ranges and lambdas in a kernel driver:

 ```cpp
 #include <drv/decl_impl.h>